akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 | Remove a user      | DELETE      | /users/$ID | Confirmation message |
 | Retrieve all users | GET         | /users     | JSON payload         |

-In the `QuickstartServer` source file, the definition of the `Route` delegates to the routes defined in `UserRoutes`:
+In our app the definition of the `Route` is separated out into the class `UserRoutes` and available through the field `userRoutes`.
-`lazy val routes: Route = userRoutes`.

-In larger applications this is where we'd combine the various routes of our application into a big route that is concatenating the various routes of our services.
-We'd do this using the concat directive like this: `val route = concat(userRoutes, healthCheckRoutes, ...)`
+In larger applications we'd define separate subsystems in different places and then combine combine the various routes of our application into a big using the concat directive like this: `val route = concat(UserRoutes.userRoutes, healthCheckRoutes, ...)`

 Let's look at the pieces of the example `Route` that bind the endpoints, HTTP methods, and message or payload for each action.